Hatsune Miku: Colorful Stage!: Anniversary event

 An annual event called Project Sekai Thanks Festival (Note: Japanese: Project Sekai Kanshasai (プロジェクトセカイ感謝祭)) is held in late September to celebrate the game's anniversary, September 30.
 Many of the original characters' voice actors and actresses make appearances in the event, performing in a mini concert and reading act.
 Some perform as the hosts in a special edition of Sekai Broadcast Livestream, (Note: Called Wondershow Channel Livestream before game's 3rd anniversary.) a talk show, as well as Sekai Radio.
 An exhibition is also set up inside the venue.
 The event was first held to celebrate the game's upcoming second anniversary, which was held on September 23–24, 2022, at Tachikawa Stage Garden.
 The second event was held at Tokyo Dome City Hall on September 16–17, 2023.
 The third event was held on September 26–27, 2024, at Yokohama Buntai.

 The fifth event, the 5th Anniversary Thanks Festival, was held at the Tokyo Garden Theater with an outdoor exhibition located at the Sports Entertainment Plaza.
-The event was held from October 18-19, 2025, and featured appearances from 17 of the franchise's 20 voice actors.
-The voice actors who did not attend were Ueda Reina, voice of Mochizuki Honami, Hina Kino, voice of Ootori Emu, and Imai Fumiya, voice of Shinonome Akito.
-Promotional food and drink based off of the game were sold in kitchen cars at the event; these included yakisoba-pan, onigiri, and a drink inspired by the bonus energy drinks obtainable in the game.
+The event was held from October 18–19, 2025, and featured appearances from 17 of the franchise's 20 voice actors.
+The voice actors who did not attend were Ueda Reina, voice of Mochizuki Honami, Hina Kino, voice of Otori Emu, and Imai Fumiya, voice of Shinonome Akito.
+Promotional food and drink based on the game were sold in kitchen cars at the event; these included yakisoba-pan, onigiri, and a drink inspired by the bonus energy drinks obtainable in the game.
 Coasters featuring the groups, along with a coaster featuring the entire cast, were given away with the food and drink.
 A purchase limit of three of each item per customer was put into place during the event.
 Promotional merchandise for the event was also released, which included a light stick cover, badges, and acrylic standees among other items.

 An esports competition was held alongside the event, known as the Project Sekai Championship 2025.
 Players competed for a collective purse of 1,000,000 yen, with first place receiving 500,000 yen, second place receiving 300,000 yen, and third and fourth place both receiving 100,000 yen.

 Creators Festa

 An event that "connects fans and creators" which features Vocaloid Producers and Vocaloid-related illustrators, has been held annually since 2023.
-It is similar to comic market where creators tend their own booth and sell their own goods.
-There are also official goods featuring original characters and their Virtual Singers.
+Similar to Comiket, this is where creators tend to their own booth and sell a variety of goods.
+There’s also official merch and goods featuring the main characters and Virtual Singers.